paulovn/artifact-manager/README.md

      left in their defined places in the project tree.

  * __upload__  Upload all local artifacts to the repo, defining the set for the current branch.
 Only new/modified files will be uploaded

+ * __getoptions__ Show the options currently defined (the ones fetched from the server, modified by any command-line arguments)

  * __setoptions__ Take the currently defined options (the ones fetched from the server, modified by any command-line arguments) and store them as repository options

  * __remove-branch__ *future op*